 Indeed, studies have shown that an interdisciplinary approach fosters positive attitudes, motivation and problem-solving skills as well as the learning of concepts (Van Houte et al., 2013; Cotabish et al. 2013).
 Moreover, positive attitudes result in an increase of interest in STEM-disciplines and a growth of competence in an ever-changing global world (Moore et al., 2014).
 Without doubt, STEM-skills are important for children to obtain 21st century skills.

 As a result, in this project, we put forward an approach of integrated STEM-education and its value for math learning.
 This is not an isolated problem, since all partners experience the same issue.
 So it certainly needs to be tackled on an international level.
 Additionally, an important argument for this focus is that our educational systems emphasize the use of language, whereby we often do not see the strengths of children for math learning, when they are less talented for language.
 Furthermore, one of the biggest problems in STEM-education is that children often do not see the link between abstract STEM-insights and their impact on solving real-world problems.
 That can be the reason why few young people, especially girls, consider STEM-professions.
 (Sjøberg & Svein, 2008)

-- a didactical model will be designed in order to implement integrated STEM-didactics
+- a didactical model is designed in order to implement integrated STEM-didactics

 - 20 good practices based on an interdisciplinary learning are developed by the partnership for the age group 6-12 years old.

 - an interactive learning environment (website) is developed which enables teachers to obtain the necessary didactical insights regarding STEMeducation.